rimi-itk/os2forms_nemlogin_openid_connect/README.md

 ![Authentication settings](docs/assets/authentication-settings.png)

-Note: The authentication check sits on top of the other access checks in OS2Forms, i.e. it does not itself grant access, but adds additonal requirements that must be fulfilled before a user can fill in a form.
+Note: The authentication check sits on top of the other access checks in OS2Forms, i.e. it does not itself grant access, but adds additional requirements that must be fulfilled before a user can fill in a form.

 ## Local test